olimeme/maitools/README.md

-# Maitools
+# maitools

 > All essential academic productivity tools

-Maitools is a comprehensive academic productivity website that integrates essential tools to enhance your workflow.
+maitools is a comprehensive academic productivity website that integrates essential tools to enhance your workflow.
 The featured tools include:

 - **Pomodoro Timer:** Boost productivity with the Pomodoro technique.
 - **Whiteboard for Collaboration:** Collaborate in real-time using a digital whiteboard.